gibbok/ai-learning/experiments/project3/README.md

 ## Output

-A list of reviews along with their classification, which could be binary positive or negative sentiment, were the `true_sentiment` reppresent if the user upvoted and `predicted_sentiment` reppresents the result of the forecast.
+A list of reviews along with their classification, which could be binary positive or negative sentiment, where `true_sentiment` represents if the user upvoted and `predicted_sentiment` represents the result of the forecast.

 ## Result